 I’m not a member of St. Brigid, can my child still attend?

 We welcome members of all local churches as well as those searching for a faith community.
 Because we are a Roman Catholic community, our faith lessons follow Catholic doctrine and interpret the Bible through a Roman Catholic lens.
 We discuss topics such as the lives of canonized Saints, Mass, the Eucharist and Sacraments.
 If you are a non-Catholic, we welcome you to come, praise Jesus with us, and maybe learn something new about the Catholic Faith.
 We have more in common than you might think!

 How do I register?

 Registration and payment are done online.
-Registration opens the first Monday of March and closes the last weekday of April or until we reach maximum capacity, whichever comes first.
+Registration opens April 1 and closes the last weekday of April or until we reach maximum capacity, whichever comes first.